wilsonzlin/edgesearch/demo/work-at-microsoft/README.md

 - various external libraries and styles
 - `assets/*`: files relating to app metadata, such as `favicon.ico`

-All files except for `assets/*` are minified and bundled together into one HTML file to reduce the file size and amount of round trips required for the end user. [client.ts](./build/client/client.ts) takes care of building, invoked by [npm run build-client](./build/package.json).
+All files except for `assets/*` are minified and bundled together into one HTML file to reduce the file size and amount of round trips required for the end user.
+The client is built using [client/build.ts](./client/build.ts), which should be run directly using `ts-node`.

 ### Data

-Data fetching and processing is done by [data.ts](./build/data/data.ts), invoked by [npm run build-data](./build/package.json).
+Data fetching and processing is done by [data/build.ts](./data/build.ts).
+Install the npm dependencies and run the script directly using `ts-node`.